the-turing-game/the-source-and-comments/README.md

 the best strategy is to try to provide answers that would naturally be given by a man.

 Good to know.
 If you didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.

+I'm going to distill the definition of the game and from now on will call it [**The Game of Turing**]() after the inventor of its zeroth version.